makersacademy/airport_challenge/README.md

  => nil
 2.6.5 :006 >
 ```
+Allow for inconsistent states:

+  1. Plane must be airborne

+  2. Airport must be able to accept plane

 ----
 Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.